Anurag1101/parallax1/README.md

 **Clean and Minimal Design:**  Uses Tailwind CSS for a simple and clean look with smooth transitions.

-Project Structure
-plaintext
-Copy code
+**Project Structure**:

     parallax-website/
     │
     ├── index.html       # Main HTML file for the website
     ├── parallax.css     # Custom CSS file for styling and parallax effect ├── background.png   # Background image used in the parallax container ├── foreground.png   # Foreground image used in the parallax container ├── sport-1.jpg      # Image for biking section
     ├── sport-2.jpg      # Image for paragliding section
     ├── sport-3.jpg      # Image for surfing section

 Technologies Used
 HTML5: Markup for structuring the webpage.
 Tailwind CSS: Utility-first CSS framework for styling.